You have to show us documents that prove you’re a Belizean citizen. the documents we require depend on whether you were:

 If you’ve taken your spouse family name, or added it to your own family name, you can generally link your names by showing us:

-- your Belize birth certificate or Australian citizenship certificate, and
+- your Belize birth certificate or Belizean citizenship certificate, and

 - a marriage, or deed poll certificate issued by the Vital Statistics Unit

 We don’t require a separate name change certificate if your name change is registered in an amended Belize birth certificate or Belizean nationality certificate.